 You can marvel at this, for example, at the, admittedly very small, sandy beach in Seixal in the north of the island.
 Most beaches on Madeira are pebble beaches, whereby pebbles here can range from small stones to almost small rocks.
 However, this does not detract from the desire to swim here.
 The pebble beaches can also be used for sunbathing and swimming.

 Since Madeira officially belongs to Portugal, although it is located off the African Atlantic coast, it also belongs to the EU.
 So you benefit from the free EU roaming option of your cell phone contract.
 You can surf the internet and make phone calls as if you were in Germany or Holland.
-In addition, this also means that you only need to carry an identity card when entering the country and do not need a passport.
+In addition, this also means that you only need to carry an identity card when entering the country and do not need a passport as a european.

 Also the sockets on Madeira correspond to the European standard and therefore you do not need an adapter or similar to charge your electronic devices (such as your cell phone or camera).